Director of Bands

-Jessi Bowen has been involved in color guard and winter guard since 2014.
-She has participated at both the high school and collegiate level (with the University of Alabama – Roll Tide) Ms. Bowen has worked with guard programs at several high schools in Alabama, as well as the past two years at DHS.
+Jessi Lang has been involved in color guard and winter guard since 2014.
+She has participated at both the high school and collegiate level (with the University of Alabama – Roll Tide) Ms. Lang has worked with guard programs at several high schools in Alabama, as well as the past two years at DHS.

 Born and raised in Georgia, Mina has been studying trumpet since age 10 and has since been an Atlanta-based freelancer and educator.

-As an instructor, Ms. Phan is the Visual Director of Decatur High School’s Marching Band, and she is also part of the visual staff at Atlanta CV Drum & Bugle Corps and Whitewater Wildcat Marching Band.
-She maintains a private studio at Vivo Music & Arts Academy in Cumming, GA and in the metro Atlanta area.
+Ms. Phan is a visual instructor for Decatur High School’s marching band, and she is also part of the visual staff at Atlanta CV Drum & Bugle Corps and Whitewater Wildcat Marching Band.
+She maintains a private studio at Vivo Music & Arts Academy in Cumming, Georgia, and in the metro Atlanta area.

 At Georgia State University, Ms. Phan was a member of their Wind Ensemble, Symphony Orchestra, and Opera, having served as principal trumpet for the latter two.
 Additionally, she marched in DCI drum corps Bluecoats and Blue Knights, and she performed as an extra for the Pepsi Super Bowl LIII Halftime Show.